Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

-Needless to say, the challenge for such an experiment is achieving the sensitivities needed to detect particles with gravitational-strength interactions while discriminating signal from noise.
-It is emboldening that an experimental program has been put forward that is working to accomplish this herculean task.
+The challenge for such an experiment is achieving the sensitivities needed to detect particles with gravitational-strength interactions while discriminating signal from noise.
+An experimental program has been put forward to accomplish this formidable task.
 The Windchime Project \cite{Carney:2019pza,Monteiro:2020wcb,Carney:2020xol,Windchime:2022whs} seeks to employ optically or magnetically levitated sensors to precisely measure the location of test masses in a three-dimensional array and thereby detect the passage of dark matter as it exerts a subtle tug on the sensors.
-Sensitivity projections indicate that Windchime would be most sensitive to gravitationally-interacting ultraheavy dark particles with masses at or above the Planck scale $\sim 10^{19} \GeV$ \cite{Carney:2019pza}.
+Sensitivity projections indicate that Windchime would be most sensitive to gravitationally interacting ultraheavy dark particles with masses at or above the Planck scale ($\sim 10^{19} \GeV$) \cite{Carney:2019pza}.
 Since CGPP is strongly suppressed above the inflaton mass, typically not much larger than $10^{14} \GeV$, it would be difficult to explain the origin of such heavy dark particles via CGPP.
 However, if the interaction is nongravitational, then Windchime's sensitivity widens to lower masses, possibly bringing gravitationally produced dark matter within reach.
-Opto-mechanical sensors have long been a powerful tool in precision experiments \cite{Gonzalez-Ballestero:2021gnu}, including gravitational wave detection, and they may yet offer a unique handle in searches for new physics \cite{Moore:2020awi}.
+Optomechanical sensors have long been a powerful tool in precision experiments \cite{Gonzalez-Ballestero:2021gnu}, including gravitational-wave detection, and they may yet offer a unique handle in searches for new physics \cite{Moore:2020awi}.